 Three long-term care insurance (LTCI) products provide options for those who want to safeguard income and assets from the risk of long-term care expense.

-About half of long-term care insurance (LTCI) policies sold are of this design.
-Most pool-of-funds products are tax-qualified which means benefits paid are not taxable and premiums may be deductible depending on how policyholders file taxes.
+About 20% of long-term care insurance (LTCI) policies sold are of this design.
+Most standalone or pool-of-funds products are tax-qualified which means benefits paid are not taxable and premiums may be deductible depending on how policyholders file taxes.

 These are integrated plans which cover services in all long-term care venues: home care, adult day care, assisted living, nursing home and hospice.